platformsh/platformsh-docs/docs/src/guides/quarkus/mongodb.md

     disk: 1024
   ```

-* The application container file adds the relationship between the services to grant access between the application and the service.
+* The second and last file is to grant access to the service to the application; otherwise, it won't access it.

 ```yaml
 name: app